spheronFdn/desub-js/README.md

 > Important Notice: ArGo is in its Alpha stage.
 If you have a suggestion, idea, or find a bug, please report it!
 The ArGo team will not be held accountable for any funds lost.

 ## About ArGo
-ArGo is a simple & powerful platform to deploy your frontend app to Arweave Permaweb where your app will live for eternity.
+ArGo is a simple & powerful platform to deploy your frontend app to Decentralised Storage Protocols where your app will live for eternity.

 ## Build argo-payments-js
 Follow below steps to build argo-payments-js in local